sheikhdiallo/COM304_FOUNDATION_1/workup/session5/docs/IntroToCPULator.md

 The `#include <stdio.h>` directive describes the libraries which may be called by the program.
 In this case we are using the [Standard IO library for C](https://www.w3schools.com/c/c_ref_stdio.php)

-main() is always the entry point for a program
+`main()` is always the entry point for a program

-printf() is the function from stdio.h which we are using to print our output.
+`printf()` is the function imported from stdio.h which we are using to print our output.

-The program should return `0` if it completes correctly.
+The program should `return 0` to the calling process if it completes correctly.
 (Other numbers may indicate an error condition).

 ### Compiling and running the C program